dolthub/go-mysql-server/README.md

 - If you need some custom tree modifications, you can also implement your own `analyzer.Rules`.

 You can see a really simple data source implementation on our `mem` package.

+## Indexes

+`go-mysql-server` exposes a series of interfaces to allow you to implement your own indexes so you can speedup your queries.

+Taking a look at the main [index interface](https://github.com/src-d/go-mysql-server/blob/master/sql/index.go#L35), you must note a couple of constraints:

+- This abstraction lets you create an index for multiple columns (one or more) or for **only one** expression (e.g. function applied on multiple columns).
+- If you want to index an expression that is not a column you will only be able to index **one and only one** expression at a time.

 ## Powered by go-mysql-server